Neil Tobin: Service

-Outside his darker performing persona, Tobin helps empower hospitalized children through magical performance as Assistant Director of Magic and Community Development for the nonprofit Open Heart Magic.
+Outside his darker performing persona, Tobin helped empower hospitalized children through magical performance during his time as Assistant Director of Magic and Community Development for the nonprofit Open Heart Magic.

 Writing

-Tobin is writer and photographer of the art book Near Death Experience: Cemetery Resolutions.
-He is also co-writer and editor of Unspeakable Acts: Three Lives and Countless Legends of Tom Palmer/Tony Andruzzi/Masklyn ye Mage.
-He wrote "Magical History Tour", an exhibit on Chicago's contributions to the world of magical performance, which ran from June 2010–January 2011 at the Elmhurst Historical Museum.
-It was awarded a Certificate of Excellence from the Illinois Museum Association.
+Books: Tobin contributed two academic research papers to Magic, Magicians and Detective Fiction: Essays on Intersecting Modes of Mystery edited by Rebecca Josephy and Published by McFarland in January 2025, which has been hailed as a "groundbreaking study" and "the first major scholarly work to make an extended and explicit connection between magic and detective fiction" providing "vital contributions to the emerging field of magic studies."
+He is writer and photographer of the art book Near Death Experience: Cemetery Resolutions.
+He is also co-writer and editor of the biography, Unspeakable Acts: Three Lives and Countless Legends of Tom Palmer/Tony Andruzzi/Masklyn ye Mage.

+Museum exhibits: Tobin wrote "Magical History Tour," an exhibit on Chicago's contributions to the world of magical performance, which ran from June 2010–January 2011 at the Elmhurst Historical Museum; it was awarded a Certificate of Excellence from the Illinois Museum Association.
+He was also a consultant for "Magic", a temporary exhibit running June 2012-January 2013 at the Chicago History Museum.

-He was a consultant for "Magic", a temporary exhibit running June 2012-January 2013 at the Chicago History Museum.
-For the trade, Tobin has contributed material to several magicians' publications, including Genii (magazine), M-U-M, Vibrations, Magicol, and Oracle.
+Periodicals and plays: Tobin has contributed material to several magicians' publications, including Genii (magazine), M-U-M, Vibrations, Magicol, and Oracle.
 He has written three plays (in which he has also performed): Neil Tobin, Necromancer: Near Death Experience, Palace of the Occult and Supernatural Chicago.